bitprj/js-serverless-prep-course/.bit/responses/max_nums.md

 ## Max Numbers 📈
 1. Create a new branch from `main` named `max`.
 2. Create a function `find_max()` that takes in an array as a parameter and returns the element with the maximum value in the array.
+3. Once the function is created, export it at the bottom of your file: `exports.find_max = find_max` (so we can test your code!)
-3. Commit your code to the `max` branch.
+4. Commit your code to the `max` branch.
-4. Create a pull request to merge the `max` branch onto `main`, and only merge the pull request when the bot approves your changes.
+5. Create a pull request to merge the `max` branch onto `main`, and only merge the pull request when the bot approves your changes.

 > ❗ for this step, edit the `max_nums.js` file